deboshree-24/Application-Classification/README.md

 Experiments to compare model performances

 ## Results
-The best performing model was a FFNN which achieved an accuracy of 0.4% on the original data and an accuracy of 0.2% on the new data.
-The F1 score was 0.65 on the original data and 0.3 on the new data.
+The best performing model was a FFNN which achieved an F1 score of 0.6% on the original data and an accuracy of 0.4% on the new data.
 The experiments performed on transfer learning and pre-trained models provided insight into the limitations of transfer learning and the benefits of using a pre-trained model.

 ## Citations
 Dataset: